'David Balfour'. Dutch-language version.

 Early comics

-Laudy began his career in comics and illustration at the age of 33.
-His early illustrations appeared in 1940 in Pro Juventute, the magazine of Pro Juventute, the foundation for the common good of the youth, established by 1938 by baron and philanthropist Louis-Jean Empain.
-He was one of the regular illustrators of covers, short stories and tales for the French and Flemish editions of Bravo! magazine in 1940.
-He also introduced Jacobs to editor Jean Dratz, and was thus instrumental in his friend's debut in comics.
-Laudy eventually ventured into comic strips himself with the humorous features 'Les Aventures de Bimelabom et Chibiche' (1944-1946) and 'Gust le Flibustier' (1946-1948).
-After the Liberation, Laudy made appearances in the Flemish magazine ABC ('Trotsart de moedige ridder' in 1944-1945) and in Le Petit Monde, to which his Bravo! colleagues Jacobs and Willy Vandersteen also contributed work.
-Laudy furthermore made the comics story 'Buonamico' for Grand Coeur, as well as illustrations and the stop-comic 'Pietje Bovenkast' for Graphica.
-Some of his work around this time was signed "Al. Jingle".
+At age 33, Laudy began his career in comics and illustration.
+His early illustrations appeared in Pro Juventute, the magazine of the foundation of the same name for the common good of the youth, established by 1938 by baron and philanthropist Louis-Jean Empain.
+Also in 1940, Laudy was one of the regular illustrators of covers, short stories and tales for the French and Flemish editions of the children's magazine Bravo!.
+By introducing his friend Edgar P. Jacobs, a former opera singer, to Bravo! editor Jean Dratz, Laudy played an instrumental role in the debut of one of Europe's most celebrated comic creators.
+Laudy eventually ventured into creating comic strips himself with the humorous features 'Les Aventures de Bimelabom et Chibiche' (1944-1946) and 'Gust le Filibustier' (1946-1948).

 Tintin magazine

-In 1946, he was involved in the launch of the Belgian edition of the magazine Tintin.
-For the magazine's early issues, he made comic adaptations of the medieval tale 'The Four Sons of Aymon' ('Les Quatre Fils Aymon', 1946-1947) and of Walter Scott's book about Scottish outlaw Rob Roy MacGregor (1947-1948).
+In 1946, Laudy was involved in the launch of the Belgian edition of Tintin magazine by Raymond Leblanc's Lombard publishing house.
+For the magazine's early issues, Laudy made comic serial adaptations of the medieval tale 'The Four Sons of Aymon' ('Les Quatre Fils Aymon', 1946-1947) and of Walter Scott's book about Scottish outlaw Rob Roy MacGregor (1947-1948).
+From a script by Yves Duval, Laudy also created a comic adaptation of Robert Louis Stevenson's 'David Balfour' (1952).
+For Tintin, Laudy additionally made advertising comic strips for products like Stephens stylographs and ink (1947), Côte d'Or chocolate ('Monsieur Cotdor', 1949-1951) and Ajax bicycles (1949-1951).

-Hassan & Kadour
+Hassan & Kaddour

 Ons Volkske